mcollovati/vaadin-vertx-samples/vertx-vaadin/README.md

+# ATTENTION: vertx-vaadin has moved to its own repository

+vertx-vaadin library has moved to its [own repository](https://github.com/mcollovati/vertx-vaadin) and all examples makes use of artifacts published on Maven Central and Bintray.

+Source code of this project will not be maintained any more but will be preserved as is.

 # Vertx-Vaadin

 Vertx-vaadin projects provides a vert.x verticle that starts a http server and initialize `VertxVaadinService`, a custom implementation of VaadinService.